- Community Development (CDBG)

 Allowable Annual Rent Increase

-The annual CPI increase rate effective July 1, 2013 through June 30, 2014 is 2.1% and can not be implemented earlier than July 1, 2013.
+The annual CPI increase rate effective July 1, 2013 through June 30, 2014 is 2.1%.
 Tenants may only be given one increase in any 12-month period, and the rent increase cannot take effect earlier than the tenant's Anniversary Date.
-In addition, California law requires that tenants be provided with either 30 days (for increases 10% or less) or 60 days (for increases greater than 10%) written advance notice of a rent increase.
-Covered units may not receive a CPI increase of more than 3X the current year CPI (see Banking in Rent Adjustment Program Regulations).
+In addition, California law requires that tenants be provided with written notice of a rent increase either 30 days (for increases 10% or less) or 60 days (for increases greater than 10%) in advance of the effective date of the increase.
+If an owner has "banked" prior year increases, covered units may not receive a CPI increase of any more than 3X the current year CPI (see Banking in Rent Adjustment Program Regulations).

 - July 1, 2013: 2.1%